valentijnnieman/react-input-tags/README.md

 # react-input-tags

 This is a component for an input that holds multiple inputs and displays them as tags.
 It can be used for entering multiple email addresses for example.
+Live example here: https://valentijnnieman.github.io/react-input-tags/

 # How to install
 - `npm install git://github.com/valentijnnieman/react-input-tags.git`